MHH-RCUG/sc-analysis/README.md

 <a name="workflow_summary"/>

 The workflow comprises different modules that can be run sequentially or independently as long as the required data input and object structure is provided.
 The modules are categorized into 'Pre-processing core modules', 'Downstream analysis', and 'Supporting functionalities' modules.

 ## Pre-processing core modules
 Core modules perform substantial scRNA seq data pre-processing steps, allowing quality estimationn and guided desicion making for algorithm selection and parameter setting in an iterative process.
 Hence, although the modules can be run independent of each other, a subsequent conduction of the core modules is recommended to acertain appropriate quality assesment and pre-processing performance.

 ### Module: qc
 Core module to estimate cell quality and filter parameter, and - on downsampled data - investigate covariants, evaluate batch effects, and define normalisation, scaling, and sample combination strategy as well as number of principle components to use.
+This module is for quality assessment only, it does not output processed data!
 * Read data
    * Read gene annotation
    * Read scRNA-seq data